 Coping with Feelings in Response to COVID-19

-- Remind yourself that is it normal to feel uncomfortable when life presents unpredictable challenges and interrupts what you know and trust to be constant.
+Remind yourself that it is normal to feel uncomfortable when life presents unpredictable challenges and interrupts what you know and trust to be constant.
 With COVID-19 you are receiving directions that are out of control.
 A natural response to this can be anxiety, denial, anger and grief and loss.

 Emotional reactions are often mitigated by taking action, so focus on what you can control over what you cannot.
 After receiving information about COVID -19, plan the practical actions you want to take to look after the safety of yourself and others.
 This includes things like washing your hands and working out how to maintain physical distance while providing yourself with calm and comfort.

 Anxiety and stress can be worsened by certain behaviours.
 Be aware and mindful about what increases your anxiety.
 Limit your information-seeking to specific times and reliable sources.
 Turn off or mute other sources of news and information that can increase and trigger your anxiety.

 Recognize the need for social connection.
 Yes, while being physically distant from people outside of your home and isolating yourself is needed, social connection is still critical for human happiness.
 You need to feel a part of a social community of those you care for and that care for you.
 Plan your social connection time using alternate means of connecting like the phone, video calling.
 A “date” or dinner party by Zoom, Facetime or WhatsApp is a wonderful means of maintaining this connection.
 You meet a friend for a walk, two meters apart.
-If you live with someone at home, you can take this opportunity to enhance and celebrate your relationship with things like special meals, games, activities movie nights or physical intimacy.
+If you live with someone at home, you can take this opportunity to enhance and celebrate your relationship with things like special meals, games, activities, movie nights or physical intimacy.

-- Your brain and anxiety respond well to structure and routine, so create some consistency within your day at home.
+Your brain and anxiety respond well to structure and routine, so create some consistency within your day at home.
 Plan your day to include things like regular mealtimes, proper hygiene, activities to complete and or explore within self- imposed structured time.